Instantaneous Valve Closure Pressure Calculation.

 EQUATIONS

-One-dimensional momentum conservation for frictionless flow is used to derive the Joukowski equation.
-The equation was developed for a liquid flowing steadily through a pipe and then instantly the velocity drops to zero due to a sudden valve closure.
-The equation assumes that liquid compression and pipe friction are negligible.
-Though the Joukowski equation's primary applicability is for a liquid velocity that drops to zero upon contacting a closed valve, the equation is valid for any instantaneous drop in velocity, not necessarily a drop to zero velocity.
-The Joukowski equation is seen with and without a negative sign on the right hand side depending on whether the pressure wave is traveling upstream or downstream.
-In either case, the pressure increase is a positive number.
+One-dimensional momentum conservation for frictionless flow is used to derive the Joukowski equation for water hammer.
+The equation was developed for a liquid flowing steadily through a pipe and then instantly the velocity drops to zero due to a sudden valve closure in a water hammer event.
+The water hammer equation assumes that liquid compression and pipe friction are negligible.
+Though the Joukowski equation's primary applicability is for a liquid velocity that drops to zero upon contacting a closed valve causing water hammer, the equation is valid for any instantaneous drop in velocity, not necessarily a drop to zero velocity.
+The Joukowski equation is seen with and without a negative sign on the right hand side depending on whether the pressure wave is traveling upstream or downstream in the water hammer event.
+In either case, the pressure increase due to water hammer is a positive number.
 The Joukowski equation is (Wylie, 1993, p.
 4; Chaudhry, 1987, p.
 8; Hwang and Houghtalen, 1996, p.
 118):

 ΔP = ρ c ΔV

-The ΔP equation was derived for liquid upstream of the valve and does not include effects downstream of the valve.
+The ΔP equation for water hammer was derived for liquid upstream of the valve and does not include effects downstream of the valve.
 The D/(wEp) portion was derived using a thin-walled pipe approximation.

-Instantaneous valve closure occurs if the valve is closed in time < 2L/c (Hwang and Houghtalen, 1996, p.
-119).
-The product 2L/c is the time for a pressure wave to propagate from the valve, upstream to the reservoir, and back down to the valve.
-If a valve takes longer than 2L/c to close, then our other water hammer calculation should be used, where the user can enter the valve closure time.
+In water hammer, the wave travel time, tw, is the time for a pressure wave to propagate from the valve, upstream to the reservoir, and back down to the valve.
+If a valve takes longer than tw to close, then our other water hammer calculation should be used, where the user can enter the valve closure time.

 VARIABLES